lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 # Dictionaries

-Another basic data type which we will instroduce is the *dictionary*, or short, `dict`.
+Another basic data type which we will introduce is the *dictionary*, or short, `dict`.

 Similar to lists, dictionaries contain values.